Skip to main content

 Reading the output

-Models like zai-org-glm-4.7 return thinking in a separate reasoning_content field, keeping content clean:
+Reasoning models return their thinking in a separate reasoning_content field, keeping content clean:

 response = client.chat.completions.create(